 Reviewing I-9 Policies and Procedures

 In the light of frequent ICE investigations, companies should review their pre-hire applications, I-9 retention policies, Social Security number mismatch issues, reverification policies and practices, and other relevant processes to ensure compliance with the law.
-Employers should also consistently review established policies to ensure proper application of anti-discrimination provisions.
+Employers should also consistently review established policies to ensure the proper application of anti-discrimination provisions.

 Proactive Management of I-9 Verification

-Manual completion of I-9 forms usually leads to an increased number of errors, improper I-9 filing and lost documents.
+Manual completion of I-9 forms usually leads to an increased number of errors, improper I-9 filing, and lost documents.
 That is why many employers turn to electronic I-9 systems.
 However, not all systems are compliant with I-9 regulations and employers need to choose an automated system that not only replaces error-prone paper processes but also fulfills I-9 compliance safeguards.
 Also, employers should opt for a software fully integrated with E-Verify, a nationwide service that enables employers to check identity information against federal databases.

 Minimizing Potential Consequences of ICE Investigations

 No employer is immune from ICE investigations and employers need to act accordingly.
 For example, it is critical that businesses adopt and implement an effective I-9 compliance policy to ensure that they are aligned with workforce employment authorization verification requirements.
 Prudent preparation also includes periodic internal assessments and audits of I-9 forms as well as choosing an electronic I-9 management system integrated with E-Verify.
-As a result, employers can ensure greater consistency in completing the necessary documentation, avoid harsh consequences of non-compliance and stay prepared amid growing audit activity and high-profile fines levied by ICE.Embrace paperless I-9 management to experience the workflow and storage benefits of an electronic system fully compliant with ICE regulations.
+As a result, employers can ensure greater consistency in completing the necessary documentation, avoid harsh consequences of non-compliance, and stay prepared amid growing audit activity and high-profile fines levied by ICE.Embrace paperless I-9 management to experience the workflow and storage benefits of an electronic system fully compliant with ICE regulations.